-I'm a postdoc scholar at Stanford
+I'm a postdoc at Stanford

-I got my PhD from Stanford in 2022.
 I currently work in Dan McFarland's Knowledge Creation Lab using large corpora of texts and computational techniques to study scientific judgement and argumentation, the diffusion of new ideas, and bias in peer review.

 A set of foundational questions underpins all my intellectual work: How does culture shape science?
 How does science shape culture?
 And how has the dynamic between the two spurred change in society?
 To tackle these questions, I analyze historical and contemporary data using an array of computational and quantitative methods, including natural language processing techniques, network analysis, and statistical modeling.
 I pursue this research in two lines of inquiry: